TerryAckee/TonDigitStream/README.md

-exposure to the native code is a factor by [--achieving the second part of the first goal i stated
+First time exposure to this native [-my peer's-] original code is a factor by [--achieving the second part of the first goal i stated

 I which is making the coordinates change their movement direction from right to left back to left to right